university-of-york/grunt-makedocs/README.md

 ---
 ```

 The important thing to put in here is _layout_.
 This chooses which of the templates in the layout directory you want to use to render your page.
-If you leave it blank , it will look for one called `default.mustache`.
+If you leave it blank, it will look for one called `default.mustache`.

 The other options are passed to the Mustache template.
 In my example I'm using {{title}} as the page title and {{id}} as an `id` attribute on the `body` tag.